ferdium/ferdium-recipes/docs/updating.md

 - Fork https://github.com/getferdi/recipes and clone it to your computer
 - Open a terminal in the `scripts/` folder of that repository
-- Run `yarn install` to install all dependencies
+- Run `npm install` to install all dependencies

 This will setup the repository so that you can work on updating it.